BraydenNeale/OneAgent_Windows_Install/README.md

 * [SCCM/uninstall.bat](SCCM/uninstall.bat)

 ### Basic steps
-1. Download the Oneagent installer from your Dynatrace environment and then unpack the MSI package with:
+1. Download the Oneagent installer from your Dynatrace environment

+    You can automate the download with Powershell:
+    `powershell -command "[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12; Invoke-WebRequest -Uri 'https://<ENV_ID>.live.dynatrace.com/api/v1/deployment/installer/agent/windows/default/latest?arch=x86&flavor=default' -Headers @{ 'Authorization' = 'Api-Token <PAAS_TOKEN>' } -OutFile 'Dynatrace-OneAgent-Windows.exe'"`

+    Where: ENV_ID is your Dynatrace environment ID. e.g. abc12345 and PAAS_TOKEN is a Dynatrace PAAS token for that environment

+    Then unpack the MSI package with:

     `Dynatrace-OneAgent-Windows.exe --unpack-msi`